optimistiCli/edgeos-dnsmasq-2/README.md

 My solution is to run a second instance of dnsmasq on the EdgeRouter.

 ## Preparing the router
-Before the second dnsmasq can be used the first one, the one run by the system, needs to be reconfigured.
+Before the second dnsmasq can be used the first dnsmasq run by the system, needs to be reconfigured.
 ### Network layout
-Before we start let's assume for the sake of this demonstration that the EdgeRouter is configured in the following manner:
+For the sake of this tutorial let's assume for that the EdgeRouter is configured in the following manner:
 * eth0 is connected to the WAN, has a dynamic IP address and is of little interest to us
-* eth1 is configured with the address 192.168.0.1 and is connected to the server room switch
+* eth1 is configured with the address 192.168.0.1 and is connected to a server
-* eth2 is 192.168.1.1 and the rest of the LAN is routed throug it
+* eth2 is 192.168.1.1 and the rest of wired LAN is routed throug it
 * eth3 is 192.168.2.1 and serves the wireless clients

-There is a local server in the server room, it's known as "localserver" and it's IP is 192.168.0.123.
-Also there's a workstation on the LAN that needs to use 8.8.8.8 and 8.8.4.4 for DNS resolution, it's name is "OtherDNS", it has a NIC with MAC-address 12:34:56:78:90:AB.
-Wireless clients also need access to the second dnsmasq, but are configured manually.
+The abovementioned local server's hostname is "localserver" and it's IP is 192.168.0.123.
+Also there's a workstation on the LAN that needs to use 8.8.8.8 and 8.8.4.4 for DNS resolution, it's name is "OtherDNS", its NIC's MAC-address is 12:34:56:78:90:AB.
+Wireless clients also need use the second dnsmasq, but they are configured manually.
 ### Address for the new name server
 Clients will typically use the router IP to access local DNS server, so in our setup the first dnsmasq is expected to listen at 192.168.1.1 and 192.168.2.1.